peterbe/bgg/README.md

 Bugzilla, Git and Github
 ========================

-A busy man's love story with Bugzilla, git and Github.
+A love story with Bugzilla, git and Github.

 This script encapsulates as much automation as possible when working with Git and especially with Bugzilla and Github.